-5. What do you think defines good product design?
+8. What do you think defines good product design?

 Everyone has a different idea about what defines a good design but your interviewers want to see if your priorities align with those of the company.

-6. How would you improve our current product?
+9. How would you improve our current product?

 The interviewer wants to know that you understand the current product and can assess it.
 They want to see you can look for the pros and cons of what they’re putting out there.

 Point out the pros of the product first and the good things that you have seen and read about it.
 Then, point out one thing you might change.
-It could be the product itself or target marketing.
-There are lots of options to show your knowledge of the product.
+It could be around the product itself or the target audience that the product is marketed towards.

 10. What is your strongest skill set as a product manager?

 This question is looking to see what you are good at and what you will bring to the team.
 They are looking for skills that are useful, result-oriented, and beneficial to the team.
 Some skills to consider are problem-solving and communication skills, as these are crucial for product managers.

 Pick a skill that you are top-notch at and build on your success with it.
 This is an opportunity to show off what you know and the successes your skillset has led to.
 Choose the one that is your strongest.

-8. What is a weakness in your skillset?
+11. What is a weakness in your skillset?

 They are looking for honesty and not just a made-up answer to make you look good.
 They want to make sure that the skill you’re lacking is manageable and that you can work to make it better.

 12. What do you do in your current position?

 This is to make sure you have some experience and knowledge that is transferable from the job you are in.
 Even if you are moving up, they still want to know you have some background in the right area.

-10. What are some of the challenges you see in our sector?
+13. What are some of the challenges you see in our sector?

 Be very clear about the sector as a whole and how you see this company meeting those challenges shortly.
 Show you know the marketplace and its pros and cons.